5 common misconceptions about canoeing and kayaking

 All too often, outdoor activities seem inaccessible, reserved for an ultra-sporty elite, accustomed to the sometimes intimidating contact with nature.

-It's time to deconstruct the prejudices surrounding these leisure activities/disciplines, to show that they are within everyone's reach.
+It's time to deconstruct the prejudices surrounding these leisure activities/disciplines, to show that they are within everyone's reach .

 Summary

-Collected idea 1: "Kayaking is easier than canoeing!"
+Misconception 1: "Kayaking is easier than canoeing!"

 kayak.jpg